rekha-balan/azure-docs-test2-pr.nl-NL/articles/marketplace-publishing/marketplace-publishing-vm-image-creation.md

 2. Once it is downloaded, please install

-3. Create a PowerShell file with following code and save it in local
+3. Create a PowerShell (or other script executable) file with following code and save it locally

           $conn="DefaultEndpointsProtocol=https;AccountName=<StorageAccountName>;AccountKey=<Storage Account Key>"
           azure storage container list vhds -c $conn